 Like other materials, air has its saturation point at different temperatures.
 At higher temperatures, it has a lower saturation point, meaning that it becomes more saturated faster.

 The three types of temperature

-There are three types of temperature.
-These are dry bulb, wet bulb and dew point temperatures.
+There are three types of temperatures.
+These are dry bulb, wet bulb, and dew point temperatures.

-Dry bulb temperature is the type of temperature measurement that is used for homes, schools, offices and other living settings.
+Dry bulb temperature is the type of temperature measurement that is used in homes, schools, offices, and other living settings.

-Dew point temperature is the temperature taken at the point of saturation or 100 percent humidity when water vapor condenses and forms droplets on windows and other surfaces.
+The dew point temperature is the temperature taken at the point of saturation, or 100 percent humidity, when water vapor condenses and forms droplets on windows and other surfaces.

 Is humidity directly proportional to temperature?

 It is inversely proportional.
 If you increase the temperature of an enclosed space without increasing the water vapor, the humidity drops.
 However, outdoors, in summer, an increase in temperature can lead to an increase in humidity.

 Whether you get the relative humidity chart or the relative humidity temperature chart, the fact remains that living outside the recommended RH range of 30 to 50 percent can be uncomfortable, and it can even cause certain illnesses.